tolgaduzenli/DesignPatterns/README.md

     Chapter 11 Proxy Pattern
         OO Pattern
             * Provide a surrogate or placeholder for another object to control access to it.
+    Chapter 12 Compound Patterns
+        OO Pattern
+            * A compound pattern combines two or more patterns into a solution that solves a reccuring or general problem.